MGeurts/genealogy/resources/markdown/help.md

 A sibling can be <b>full</b>: both the same biological parents as the selected person.<br/>
 A sibling can be <b>half</b>: only the biological mother or the biological father are common.<br/>
-A sibling can be <b>plus</b>: neither the biological father nor the biological mother are common, but the child is part of the current relationship of the slected person
+A sibling can be <b>plus</b>: neither the biological father nor the biological mother are common, but the child is part of the current relationship of the selected person

 ### g.
 Ancestors

 This shows the selected persons ancestors.<br/>
-You can change the tree level by using the control in the card header.
+You can change the tree depth by using the control in the Ancestors card header.

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-070.webp" class="rounded" alt="Ancestors">

 ### h.
 Descendants

 This shows the selected persons descendants.<br/>
-You can change the tree level by using the control in the card header.
+You can change the tree depth by using the control in the Descendants card header.

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-071.webp" class="rounded" alt="Descendants">

 ### i.
 Family chart

-This shows the compleet family chart, 3 generations deep.
+This shows the compleet family chart, 3 generations deep.<br/>
+Click on a family member name to see that persons details.

 <img src="https://genealogy.kreaweb.be/img/help/genealogy-072.webp" class="rounded" alt="Family chart">